wwuoti/blog/src/posts/blog/reaper-wayland.md

 There's a lot of behavior on SWELL which uses native X11 functions, such as getting the name of the current window manager.
 As the whole concept of a window manager is not valid on Wayland, we'll need to start branching things out.

+For instance, if I want to only include code while targeting Wayland, I use `#ifdef GDK_WINDOWING_WAYLAND`

-Like when the focus is deactivated, the name of the desktop is queried here:
+For instance, when focus is deactivated, the desktop name is queried here:

 ```cpp
 static void on_deactivate()